- Oops!Something went wrong.Please try again later.

 Have Earnings And Dividends Been Growing?

 Companies that aren't growing their earnings can still be valuable, but it is even more important to assess the sustainability of the dividend if it looks like the company will struggle to grow.
-If business enters a downturn and the dividend is cut, the company could see its value fall precipitously.
-It's not encouraging to see that Ohio Valley Banc's earnings are effectively flat over the past five years.
+Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+That explains why we're not overly excited about Ohio Valley Banc's flat earnings over the past five years.
 Better than seeing them fall off a cliff, for sure, but the best dividend stocks grow their earnings meaningfully over the long run.

-Want to learn more about Ohio Valley Banc's dividend performance?
-Check out this visualisation of its historical revenue and earnings growth.
+Want to learn more about Ohio Valley Banc?
+Here's a visualisation of its historical rate of revenue and earnings growth.

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.